 Of course, other factors can affect fin setup, the size and shape of the fin, and even the foiling of the fin, whether all of the fins in the cluster are the same size.
 However, we believe the beauty of an adjustable system is that it allows the surfer to experiment for themselves to determine what works for them and to help them learn the significance of being able to adjust the fin setup on a surfboard.

 Our system was designed to provide some adjustability, making experimenting hands-on with fin adjustment easier.

 The renderings in this section show illustrations for some of the terms used in the fin setup discussion.
 Hopefully, these will provide a visual guide to some of the terminologies.

 Shows what is referred to as a fin cluster, which is the combination of all of the fins in the layout.

-Another view of the fin cluster from the rear of the board, showing the cant angles of the fins in the cluster.
-When talking about fins this is the most common view used to refer to the left and right fins.
+Another view of the fin cluster from the rear of the board shows the cant angles of the fins in the cluster.
+This is the most common view used to refer to the left and right fins when talking about fins.

-Shows how the cant angle is measured.
-With the GEARBOX fin system the cant angle is built into the box.
+It shows how the cant angle is measured.
+The cant angle is built into the box with the GEARBOX fin system.
 The correct cant angle needs to be selected before installation.

-A spread fin cluster is where the fins are spread as far apart from each other as possible.
-For a thruster this means the side fins are as far forward as possible and the center fin as far back as possible.
-For quads the front fins are as far forward as possible, and the back fins as far back as possible.
+A spread fin cluster is where the fins are spread as far apart as possible.
+For a thruster, the side fins are as far forward as possible, and the center fin is as far back as possible.
+For quads, the front fins are as far forward as possible, and the back fins are as far back as possible.

 A tight fin cluster is where the fins are pushed as close together as possible.
-For a thruster this means the side fins are as far back as possible and the center fin as far forward as possible.
-For quads the front fins are as far back as possible, and the back fins as far forward as possible.
+For a thruster, the side fins are as far back as possible and the center fin as far forward as possible.
+For quads, the front fins are as far back as possible, and the back fins are as far forward as possible.